juzim/todo.txt-extractor/README.md

 # todo.txt-extractor
 Finds and extracts all todos of a project and saves them as a [todo.txt](http://todotxt.com) file.
-Filename and linenumber are set as context
+Filename and linenumber are set as context.
-Currently only php and js files are supported
+Currently all files that use "//" or "#" for comments are supported (I think), task have to start with todo/TODO/@todo/@TODO

 Usage:
 python3 extractTasks.py FOLDERPATH